jongs/jongs.github.io/_posts/2020-12-17-brain-and-mind.md

 Another critical aspect of the biological self: it needs to be able to change.
 For evolution to work, the symbolic instruction needs a material structure that contains all the processes for the construction of enzymes but also it needs instructions to copy the symbol itself, all following the laws of motion.

 We don't know how these patterns or symbols come about.
-Francis Cricked called the DNA a frozen accident, and there is evidence the symbols are fairly arbitrary.
+Francis Crick called the DNA a frozen accident, and there is evidence the symbols are fairly arbitrary.
 The same is likely true with the brain, and its formidable plasticity seems to corroborate this.

 Yet, the brain is categorically different than any other collection of cells.
 For all its similarities, the brain is very different from the DNA and the hereditary process in many ways.